somayeh-talkhabi/DrawEngine-ReactJs/README.md

 # Frontend Assessment

+Welcome to the lottery assessment!
+In this repository you will find 2 projects.

-This project is a **Frontend Assessment**.
-The backend is already implemented and documented.
+Containing a backend and a frontend project, the backend is already implemented since this is a frontend assessment.

 ## Getting Started (Frontend)